symfony/symfony-docs/cookbook/form/form_collections.rst

 .. _cookbook-form-collections-new-prototype:

-Allowing "new" tags with the "prototype"
+Allowing "new" Tags with the "Prototype"
 -----------------------------------------

 Allowing the user to dynamically add new tags means that you'll need to